ucsb-cs24/s25/_lectures/no-lecture-e02.md

 Focus especially on:

-Conceptual underpinnings (e.g., why BFS works the way it does)
+Conceptual underpinnings (e.g., why BFS works the way it does, why do BFS and DFS have linear running time complexity)

 Common pitfalls and edge cases